 The Orwell Youth Prize is a catalyst for young people to write about their world, receiving feedback from mentors and peers.
 Students from all backgrounds have the opportunity to discover and develop their talents and abilities beyond the curriculum: and for those who want to change the world the Orwell Youth Prize offers a platform where their voice, through their writing, can influence power.

-Focusing on 13 – 18 year olds, there are three strands:
+Focusing on 13 – 18 year olds, there are four main strands:

 We run workshops in schools, led by an experienced teacher and incorporating a writer or journalist.
 To ensure the workshops offer sustained impact they run in pairs, with support in the interim.
 The workshops the lead into the writing prize.

-Regional Workshops are for anyone in Year 12 or Year 13, and are held at leading UK universities.
-You don’t need to have had a workshop through your school to be eligible.
+Regional Workshops are for anyone in Year 12 or Year 13, and held at leading UK universities.
 The workshops bring together young people interested in writing and current affairs to hear from professional renowned writers.
 Regional workshops are free and bursaries towards the cost of travel to the workshop are available.

 We run a prize for writing in any form: entries in 2016 included poems, stories, plays and essays.
 To ensure that the prize adds sustained value, every entry receives individual feedback.
 The prize is open to all young people, whether or not they have participated in a workshop.